SamPrewitt/SamPrewitt.github.io/README.md

 * Maxxis Assegai tires (front / rear)

 ### Gemeni Suspension
 The Gemeni rear shock allows riders to switch between "hustle" and "flow" modes.
-Hustle being 120mm of travel, Flow being 150mm.
+Hustle is 120mm of travel.
+Flow is 150mm.

 ### Sizes